SWEGroup39/GatorChatApp/Sprint3.md

        - Added a function that will return **ALL** currently soft deleted messages in the messages database (Testing Function).
     - Fixed the **Search Message** function so it will only search for whole words instead of searching for words that match but are within a larger word.
     - Implemented a potential solution to making the **GetConversation** have long polling (to be incorporated into the actual application).
 This makes the messages appear in real-time.
-    - Implemented a WIP function that allows users to update their username (to be completed).
+    - Implemented a function that allows users to update their username.
     - Implemented a WIP function that allows users to update their password (to be completed).

  - **Updated the Structure of the Backend Unit Tests**